grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Johnny:** Remember our discussion about separating object use from construction?

-**Benjamin:** Yeah, I guess I know what you're getting at.
+**Benjamin:** I guess I know what you're getting at.
 The `TicketOffice` should somehow get an already created `ReservationInProgress` object from the outside.
 It can get it e.g. through a constructor or from a factory.

 **Johnny:** Yes, and if you look at the lifetime scope of our `TicketOffice`, which is created once at the start of the application, it can't accept a `ReservationInProgress` through a constructor, because every time a new reservation request is made, we want to have a new `ReservationInProgress`, so passing it through a `TicketOffice` constructor would force us to create a new `TicketOffice` every time as well.
 Thus, the solution that better fits our current situation is...